bruvellu/cephalic-furrow/3-text/furrow.md

 Since the *btd*--*stg* double mutant stable line is tryingly weak, we imaged the progeny of *btd[XA]/FM7c, Kr-GFP;; Gap43-mCherry, stg[2]/Gap43-mCherry* flies, identifying *btd* homozygozity by the GFP, and *stg* homozygozity by the lack of cell divisions after gastrulation.
 The wildtype stocks contain the Gap marker in the Oregon-R genetic background.
 We obtained the founder fly stocks from the Bloomington Drosophila Stock Center and the Kyoto Stock Center and deposited the lines in the MPI-CBG stock.
-The complete list of FlyBase [@Gramates2022-xe] accession numbers and genotypes is available in the project’s data repository [@Vellutini_undated-ou].
+The complete list of FlyBase [@Gramates2022-xe] accession numbers and genotypes is available in the project’s data repository [@Vellutini2023-hg].

 ## Animal husbandry and embryo collection